xwmx/dotfiles/Readme.markdown

 ### home

-All of the dotfiles, and everything at the first level of this directory should be symlinked into `$HOME`.
+All of the tracked dotfiles, and everything at the first level of this directory should be symlinked into `$HOME`.

 Most settings work with both bash and zsh, though zsh is assumed to be the default.